qwertie/home/misc/Atlas-Shrugged-summary.md

 Ferris orders Stadler to a plain in Iowa to witness a historical event "which will become a milestone on the road of science, civilization, social welfare and political adaptability".
 There is a strange, heavy structure a thousand feet away with oddly-shaped funnels protruding from it.
 Ferris introduces, to an invited crowd of "intellectual elites" and newsmen, "the man who made it all possible—Dr. Robert Stadler!"
 Stadler pretends to a microphone that he has a clue what's going on.
 Ferris speaks after after Mr. Thompson and Mr. Mouch arrive.

-> ". . .
-And it was discovered," said Dr. Ferris, "that there are certain frequencies of sound vibration which no structure, organic or inorganic, can withstand. . . . " [...] ". . .
+> "...
+And it was discovered," said Dr. Ferris, "that there are certain frequencies of sound vibration which no structure, organic or inorganic, can withstand.... " [...] "...
 The sound ray is controlled by a panel inside the giant underground laboratory," said Dr. Ferris, pointing at the building on the knoll.
 "That panel is known to us affectionately as the 'Xylophone'—

 The experimental Xylophone, also known as the "Thompson Harmonizer", can "cover" the countryside to a 100-mile radius but they have the technical knowledge to reach up to 300 miles.
 After the crowd applauds, they demonstrate what it does.
 Out in the field there is a barn, a water tower, a tractor, several goats chained to posts, and a steel tower built for this occasion.